vitormil/sublime-text-2-preferences/HTML-CSS-JS Prettify/README.md

-# HTML, CSS and JavaScript code formatter for Sublime Text 2 and 3 via node.js
+# HTML, CSS, JavaScript and JSON code formatter for Sublime Text 2 and 3 via node.js
 #### [Sublime Text 3](http://www.sublimetext.com/3)
 #### [JS-beautify](https://github.com/einars/js-beautify)
 #### [Node.js download](http://nodejs.org/#download)

 ## About
-This is a Sublime Text 2 and 3 plugin allowing you to format your HTML, CSS and JavaScript code.
+This is a Sublime Text 2 and 3 plugin allowing you to format your HTML, CSS, JavaScript and JSON code.
 It uses a set of nice beautifier scripts made by Einar Lielmanis.
 The formatters are written in JavaScript, so you'll need something (node.js) to interpret JavaScript code outside the browser.

-This will work with both HTML, CSS and JavaScript files.
+This will work with either HTML, CSS, JavaScript and JSON files.

 ## Installation
 First of all, be sure you have [node.js](http://nodejs.org/#download) installed in order to run the beautifier.
 After you've installed node.js, you will need to setup this plugin.